Dolapoju/demolition/README.md

 This is the offline versiomye

-were 0on the feature branch
+were 0on the feature branch ing out